Wegovy®

 Remember everyone's experience with medicines can vary.
 As the saying goes, "what's one man's meat may be another man's poison."
 So, don't be alarmed if your experience doesn't fit the standard narrative.

 Most medications, even those aimed to aid weight loss, can cause temporary, unexpected physical responses, and Wegovy, a GLP-1 weight loss medication, is no different.
-One such response that users sometimes report is a series of symptoms similar to those experienced during flu, such as fever, chills, and feeling of fatigue.
+Some users describe fatigue, headache, or nausea as ‘flu-like’.
+Fever or chills are uncommon.

 Think of these symptoms as your body's way of signalling that it's adjusting to this new medication in your system.
 Imagine your body is a vigilant castle guard, encountering an unfamiliar visitor (the drug) and reacting with caution and suspicion.

-You may find yourself feeling low on energy, akin to the lull you experience when catching a cold.
-Occasional body temperatures and chills, lending similarity between the effects of Wegovy and the onset of flu. * Body aches and headaches might also appear on the roster of grievances, tallied off by those adjusting to the medication.
+You may find yourself feeling low on energy, akin to the lull you experience when catching a cold. * Occasional headaches or tiredness may be reported, lending similarity between the effects of Wegovy and the onset of flu.
+Body aches might also appear on the roster of grievances, tallied off by those adjusting to the medication.

 While these side effects might sound a tad unpleasant, it's important to remember that they are typically temporary and recede as your body adjusts to the new medication.
 This process can be similar to moving into a new house - initially a tad uncomfortable and daunting, it becomes homely and normal with a bit of time and patience.